sarkershantonu/sarkershantonu.github.io/notes/Allure2-annotations.md

 ### @TmsLinks :

-Scope Of Use : Methods & Class.
+Scope Of Use : Methods & Classes.

 Parameters : It can take String value which can be description of the step.